eclab/grains/pluck/README.md

 it that has to make a snap judgment about the current pitch, and sometimes it's wrong because GRAINS / Mozzi are very sloppy and noisy in providing proper pitch information.
 So occasionally it'll be off when you play it.
 I will try to work on it, but expect Pluck to not be exactly on pitch every time you do a pluck.
-I can make it more accurate, but at the expense of much more latench (and Pluck has plenty of latency already).
+I can make it more accurate, but at the expense of much more latency (and Pluck has plenty of latency already).

 Also, you can adjust tuning, but note that Karplus-Strong is limited in its ability precisely match a given pitch.
 High plucks will be far, far less pitch accurate than low plucks.
 The lowest